Facilitate PCI DSS compliance

 Minimized Attack Vector

-The HSM lets you leverage your existing Active Directory infrastructure for EFT administrator accounts, eliminating the need to create, maintain, and track standards compliance of built-in, administrator accounts typical of most managed file transfer (MFT) solutions.
+The EFT security modules let you leverage your existing Active Directory infrastructure for EFT administrator accounts, eliminating the need to create, maintain, and track standards compliance of built-in, administrator accounts typical of most managed file transfer (MFT) solutions.

 Securing sensitive company data requires continuous monitoring and validation of security policies and controls.
 Globalscape makes it easy for an administrator to create and maintain secure file transfer services that meet or exceed these standards with a simple set-up wizard.
-Once enabled, the HSM is an ever-vigilant security tool that disallows low-security options, captures compensating controls, and generates reports for auditing the system’s compliance status.
+Once enabled, our security modules are ever-vigilant security tools that disallows low-security options, captures compensating controls, and generate reports for auditing the system’s compliance status.